johndylanaudio/johndylanaudio.github.io/opensource.md

    using only your powers of creativity, and your reward is a chance to monetize!
 2. I reserve sync licensing rights.
 Synchronization licenses are granted to people who make visual works such as movies, TV shows, and games, and synchronize your music with the events onscreen.
 They are granted by artist permission only, and I want to keep it that way.
+[Get in touch with me](/contact) if you want to use my music in your visual work.

 ## Okay I'm ready!